Fitness Volt

 9. Cable reverse curls

 Reverse curls are often viewed as a forearm exercise (which they are!), but they’re also a valuable biceps exercise.
-Hitting the brachialis and brachioradialis as well as the biceps, this is a total arm exercise.
+Since this exercise hits the brachialis, brachioradialis, and biceps brachii, it is a total arm exercise.
 While freeweight reverse curls are pretty good, using cables ensures there is no decrease in muscle tension at the top of each rep.

 How to do it: